Sausage and peppers is a quick weeknight dinner that goes from prep to table in about 30 minutes. It doesn’t get much easier than that!

 This sausage and peppers recipe might just be the easiest recipe on our entire site.
 It’s hands down one of the most versatile and crowd pleasing recipes that we’ve made.

-What makes these sausage and peppers so great?
-Let me tell you!
+What makes these sausage, peppers, and onions so great?
 It only takes a few minutes to slice up the peppers, onions, and sausage, then toss them on a sheet pan.

-Tips for Successful Sheet Pan Sausage and Peppers:
+Tips for the Best Sheet Pan Sausage and Peppers:

 - Make sure the sausage is cooked through prior to serving.
 It sounds like common sense, but I wanted to mention it.
 Some sausage is sold precooked, so it only needs to be reheated.
 Other sausage needs to be cooked all the way through.
 This recipe should allow enough time to cook the sausage thoroughly.
 However, it’s best to know what kind of sausage you’ve purchased prior to getting started.